Your cart

 How to Plant Tulips

-The keys to successfully growing tulips is preparing the soil prior to planting and then properly planting the bulbs.
+Planting tulip bulbs is easy.
+The key to successfully growing tulips is preparing the soil prior to planting and then properly planting the bulbs.
 It sounds simple—and it is!

 Before your bulbs arrive, you can improve poor soil by adding some organic matter in the form of compost or aged manure and working it thoroughly into the existing soil.
 After this has been done and a few days have passed to allow the soil to settle, you are ready to plant your bulbs.